akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 * The CIA Rule Book of Malware Creation
 * The best Documentaries for Hackers
 * The Top 5 Books for Hackers
-* Quantuim Computing and Digital Security
+* Quantum Computing and Digital Security
 * Going Pro

 ### Others